M

 Temperament

 These dogs have a fun personality, are naturally curious, and make great family dogs.
 Their parents can give them rather mischievous and inquisitive characteristics within their families.
-While it is possible that this dog will be rather good with children, their disposition will primarily depend on which of the breeds it inherits more of its personality traits from.
+While this dog may be rather good with children, their disposition will primarily depend on which of the breeds it inherits more of its personality traits from.
 Socializing the pet early would be the best way to promote bonding with younger children and adults alike, reducing the risk of depression and aggression.

 One of their prominent characteristics is their tendency to engage with strangers.
 Socialization can greatly help them, furthering this positive interaction with time.
 The Meagle is incredibly active and energetic, though it will need to have a way to express that energy.